Powerball Winner Is A Millennial Who Quit His Job After Snatching $768 Million Prize

 — New York Post (@nypost) April 23, 2019

-He then found out that one of his tickets landed him $4, which left him “super excited” as it’s not an recurrent event.
+He then found out that one of his tickets landed him $4, which left him “super excited” as it’s not a recurrent event.
 But it was when Franco checked the very last one of his 10 tickets that he was shocked to find out that all of his six numbers matched the Powerball’s.

 “At this point it was going insane.
 I don’t want to embarrass myself on live TV, but it was amazing.”

-The young man described how his heart was “pumping” out of excitement and disbelief, and that he “screamed for about five or 10 minutes” upon realizing what had just happened to him.
+The young man described how his heart was “pumping” out of excitement and disbelief and that he “screamed for about five or 10 minutes” upon realizing what had just happened to him.
 He jokingly admitted that he didn’t bother cashing in the $4 ticket.

 Although he didn’t reveal what he did for a living, Franco revealed during Tuesday’s press conference that he quit his job just a day later as he was unable to concentrate following the shocking news.
 But despite his new fortune, he said he planned on carrying on a “normal” life.